kasramp/Eris/README.md

 $ mvn spring-boot:run
 ```

+You can monitor the Eris instance via Consul UI at [http://localhost:8500/ui](http://localhost:8500/ui).

 ## Build JAR file

 If you decide to build your own Über-JAR file to deploy either locally or on a server, after cloning the project, you have to set `openweathermap` key